 IKEA has their own line of beers!
 Choose from a variety of brews ranging from lager beer to dark ales.

-According to a Facebook note from Philippine STAR, IKEA Philippines is open its first store in Mall of Asia, in between the SMX Convention Center and the Area, and another one beside SM Fairview!
+According to a Facebook note from Philippine STAR, IKEA Philippines is set to open its first store in Mall of Asia, in between the SMX Convention Center and the Area, and another one beside SM Fairview!
 We are beyond excited for the limitless possibilities ahead of us.

 Follow us on Instagram (@bookyapp) and our foodie community hashtag #bookymanila to get the latest scoop on restaurant openings and happenings in and out of the metro.